×

 What do expats in India appreciate most about the local culture?

 "The food.
 The food.
 The food.
 The amazing things you can get in the markets/shops from scarves to carvings to jewelry.
 People are very friendly if you smile when asking for help.
 My friends who helped us adjust that became the closest we've ever had.
 Oh, and Bollywood.
-Its absurdity/dancing is just a lot of fun and I bought a few movies and will keep up with the celebrities," explained one expat living in Mumbai.
+Its absurdity/dancing is just a lot of fun and I bought a few movies and will keep up with the celebrities," said one person in Mumbai.

 View More Answers